NAUMathStat/seminars/acgtCurrent.md

 Note that talks are listed in reverse chronological order.

+### Hypergraphic polymatroids and Dilworth truncation

+**Date:** January 28, February 4, February 11

+**Speaker:** Michael Falk (NAU)

+**Abstract:** Matroids capture the combinatorial structure of vector or line configurations (or, equivalently, linear subspaces).
+Graphs (allowing loops and multiple edges) naturally give rise to line configurations and matroids, which reflect the graph structure to a large degree.
+For instance, planarity of a graph is detected by realizability (over the field of two elements) of the dual matroid.
+Whitney's 2-isomorphism theorem states that graphs with isomorphic matroids are related by splitting, joining, or twisting.

+Polymatroids capture the combinatorial structure of configurations of subspaces, and hypergraphs naturally give rise to such.
+The purpose of these talks is to examine the generalization of Whitney's Theorem to hypergraphs, due to Vertigan and Whittle, which involves a very interesting operation on subspace arrangements or polymatroids known as Dilworth truncation.

 ### Binary Linear Codes from Graphs

 **Date:** January 14, January 21